cloudmelon/Cloud-Native-Playbook/02 - Rolling updates and rollbacks.md

-# Playbook Part 2: Deploying an Application, Rolling Updates, and Rollbacks
+# Playbook Part 2: Deploying an Application, Rolling Updates, and Rollback

 This section we're going to talk a little bit about how to gradually roll out new versions using rolling updates and how to roll back in the event of a problem.